Think Like a Cat

 Think Like a Cat is an American game show created by Grand Central Marketing and broadcast by Game Show Network.
-Hosted by Chuck Woolery and sponsored by Meow Mix, eight cats and their owners compete in the contest, which includes contestants playing games with their cats showcasing their knowledge of cat-based trivia and their relationships with their own cats.
+Hosted by Chuck Woolery and sponsored by Meow Mix, the show featured eight cats and their owners compete in a game of cat-based trivia and their relationships with their own cats.
 The overall winner of the game participates in a bonus round for a million dollar prize.
 The show premiered as a one-time special on November 15, 2008 and was critically panned, with writers arguing that the special was "embarrassing" and that it should be "put down".

 Gameplay

 The first round is an elimination game in which the eight cats are placed in front of a bowl of cat food.
 The three cats which have eaten the most food when time expires move on to the second round; those who are eliminated earn $1,000.
 The three remaining owners answer trivia questions for points.
 The format is similar to Jeopardy! with six cat-related CATegories containing questions ranging from 10 to 50 points.
 The lowest-scoring owner is eliminated with $10,000.
 The two remaining cats are each then recorded in seven different situations.
 The owners wager points on what their cat will do before each clip is shown.
 They may not wager more than half of their points on the first two questions.
 For the remainder, they may wager any or all of their points.
 The cat and owner with the highest score win $25,000, and a chance to play the bonus round; the eliminated contestant earns $15,000.